Yeah, and after that, then we'll get back in order number six.

 But as we all know, Jerry Jones takes frequent trips to the sidelines during games.

-Usually When things are not going well and the team needs to be inspired by the presence of the owner.
+Usually when things are not going well and the team needs to be inspired by the presence of the owner.

 No snow in the forecast.

-That's for Saturday and Monday, but on Sunday supposed to be just this bone-chilling cold.
+That's for Saturday and Monday, but on Sunday, supposed to be just this bone-chilling cold.

-And I think it likely to happen now with all the attention and knowing Jerry Jones the way I do, he's going to have fun with this.
+What if, and I think it likely to happen now with all the attention and knowing Jerry Jones the way I do, he's going to have fun with this.

-I think if Jerry Jones sees the need to visit the Cowboys sideline during the game, so I like near the end of the first half.
+I think if Jerry Jones sees the need to visit the Cowboys sideline during the game, so I like near the end of the first half, he'll take Christie with him.

 And they'll both be down there on the sideline.